www.heyrogers.net

 The Heart of London addresses the need for content to be provided to mobile users where they want it and when they want it, while drawing them into downtown London; the Heart of London.

 By combining storytelling, compelling graphics and video with historical research, scenic localities and place markers, London history becomes accessible to both visitors and Londoners.
-Every attempt was made to open up the people and places of the past by using current, mobile technology.
-History and stories from London's past are presented in this slick, innovative and easy to use app.
+Every attempt was made to present the people and places of the past by using current, mobile technology.

 Heart of London Objectives: